isomerpages/pmo-nccs/media/speeches/_posts/2026-02-26-post-Speech by DPM Gan Kim Yong at the Committee of Supply Debate 2026.md

 <p>We have a suite of support schemes that businesses, particularly SMEs,
 can tap on.
 This includes the Enterprise Sustainability Programme and the Enterprise Development Grant.</p>
-<p>&nbsp;In addition, we are supporting companies to build capabilities,
+<p>In addition, we are supporting companies to build capabilities, including
-including in sustainability reporting through schemes such as the Sustainability Reporting Grant, and this helps them remain integrated into global supply chains.</p>
+in sustainability reporting through schemes such as the Sustainability Reporting Grant, and this helps them remain integrated into global supply chains.</p>
-<p>&nbsp;As Mr Mark Lee noted, green procurement is another important enabler
+<p>As Mr Mark Lee noted, green procurement is another important enabler for
-for transition.
+transition.
 Green procurement stimulates demand and revenue for companies which can operate more sustainably and offer lower-carbon products.
 Since last year, the Government has set aside up to&nbsp;5% of tender evaluation criteria for environmental sustainability considerations for large construction